Our mission is to connect and strengthen our community through exceptional musical experiences.

 - Diversity, Equity, and Inclusion

-We actively nurture the next generation of musicians and music lovers by supporting two youth orchestras, led by Resident Conductor Christopher James Lees.
-Each season, the Charlotte Symphony Youth Orchestras present several concerts and enjoy coaching from professional Charlotte Symphony musicians.
+We actively nurture the next generation of musicians and music lovers by supporting two diverse youth orchestras, led by Resident Conductor Christopher James Lees.
+Each season, the Charlotte Symphony Youth Orchestras present several concerts and receive coaching from professional Charlotte Symphony musicians.
 The students also perform as prelude acts before Symphony events.

 View Financial Information